Rushmere3D/PrintPalette/Slicer_Setup.md

 So with all this done and assuming you have the LEDs connected to your WLED device and it is powered up, slicing a file will result in the "filament" colours being sent to the WLED device and displayed on the LED stip.

+{Screenshot}

-Changing a colour or other parameter in Orca resuting in needing to slicer and will clear the LEDs and send the new colours.
+Changing a colour or other parameter in Orca resuting in needing to slicer again and will clear the LEDs and send the new colours.